 Although you are you probably analyzing data in a list of sequential steps, it may not the best way to present results -- especially if you are sharing with people who are used to a traditional dashboard or BI tool.
-Datapane's report library provides components which allow for more flexible grid-style layouts, allowing you to create custom interfaces without HTML or CSS.
+Datapane's report library provides components which allow for more flexible grid-style layouts, allowing you to create custom interfaces without knowledge of HTML or CSS.

-Table) to a Report, they are -- by default -- laid out in a single column with a row per component.
+Table) to a Report, they are -- by default -- laid out in a single column with a row per block.
 If you would like to customize the rows and columns, Datapane provides a

 If we take the example in the earlier tutorial, but want to lay the plot and dataset side-by-side, we can use specify this using